mtdukes/how-to/readme.md

 ```bash
 readpst public_records.pst
 ```
 Outputs a single file in mbox format, which is a more open format you can import into a number of email clients.
+That includes Mozilla's Thunderbird, which you can import [using the ImportExportNG add-on](https://addons.thunderbird.net/en-US/thunderbird/addon/importexporttools-ng/).

 ### Convert PST to individual email files
 ```bash